Last Updated on

 Polymer – there’s no getting around it – is plastic.
 While that may be a deal breaker for some, Newton wants you to keep an open mind.

 The polymer that makes up Wovenaire® is food-grade.
-Think about the different types of plastic your food comes wrapped in….plastic wrap, yogurt containers, ready-made supermarket meal containers.
+Think about the different types of plastic your food comes wrapped in….polyethylene terephthalate (like in bottled water) is a popular one, but plastic wrap, yogurt containers, ready-made supermarket meal containers are all made from food-grade plastic.
 That should give you a general idea of the type of polymer Wovenaire® might be made of.

 What’s Inside the Newton Crib Mattress